Channel Dash: British air offensive, 1941

-Gneisenau went back into dry dock; on the night of 10/11 April, was hit by four bombs and had two near misses.
+Gneisenau went back into dry dock; on the night of 10/11 April it was hit by four bombs and had two near misses.
 One of the hits did not explode but the others killed 75 crewmen, jammed 'B' turret and distorted the armoured deck near it, made about a third of the crew quarters uninhabitable by fire and blast damage, destroyed the kitchens and bakery and affected some gunnery control systems.
 The damage to Gneisenau led the Seekriegsleitung (SKL) to raise the question of the suitability of Brest for heavy surface units; Raeder disagreed and wanted more air defences instead.
 Scharnhorst was not damaged but the bomb hits on the docks delayed its refit, which included a substantial overhaul of its machinery; the boiler superheater tubes had a manufacturing defect that had plagued the ship throughout Operation Berlin.
 Repairs had been expected to take ten weeks but delays, exacerbated by British mine laying in the vicinity, caused them to miss Unternehmen Rheinübung (Operation Rhine Exercise).
 The sortie by and Prinz Eugen into the North Atlantic went ahead and Bismarck was sunk; Prinz Eugen returned to Brest on 1 June.
 Hitler ordered that capital ships must operate with much greater caution, that severely limited the freedom of action of the German surface fleet.